Featured

 Winding down at night can be instrumental in readying yourself for bed.
 Even if you’re not ready to fall asleep in an instant, the ritual of winding yourself down each night can help train yourself to adjust to a new and healthier sleep schedule.
 Dimming your lights at a certain hour, limiting caffeine and alcohol intake, and exposing yourself to natural light earlier in the day can help regulate your circadian rhythm and adjust your sleep schedule in a less dramatic way.
 Another key way to improve your sleep is to de-stress and relax prior to bedtime.

 Taking some time to decompress can do wonders not only for your ability to fall asleep, but your ability to stay asleep and improve your overall sleep quality.
 Practices such as some gentle yoga poses, taking a warm bath or shower before bed, and reading a book can all help you wind down at the end of a stressful day or week and allow yourself the opportunity to get some better sleep.
-These tips are not exhaustive, but there are other resources such as How to Catch Up on Sleep and Natural, Free Remedies to Sleep Better Tonight
+These tips are not exhaustive, but there are other resources such as How to Catch Up on Sleep and Natural, Free Remedies to Sleep Better Tonight.

 Key Takeaways